-An app uses accelerometer to monitor your movements during sleep, as simple as that.
+An app uses an accelerometer to monitor your movements during sleep, as simple as that.
 It means that you’d better keep your phone next to you on the bed and not leave it beside your wife/husband/dog.
-By analyzing the intensity and frequency of your movements, a smart alarm clock identifies what phase you’re in right now and perfect time to wake you up.
+By analyzing the intensity and frequency of your movements, a smart alarm clock identifies what phase you’re in right now and a perfect time to wake you up.

-When setting an alarm, you specify deadline for waking up, let’s say 7 a.m.
-In this case the app will come up with the best moment to do that (based on your sleep stage) within the time span from 6.30 a.m. to 7.30 a.m.
+When setting an alarm, you specify a deadline for waking up, let’s say 7 a.m.
+In this case, the app will come up with the best moment to do that (based on your sleep stage) within the time span from 6.30 a.m. to 7.30 a.m.
 The interval can be changed in the Settings.